 - you review and update at planned intervals or when required to ensure it remains relevant.

-- establish a process to monitor compliance to the policies;
+- establish a process to monitor GDPR compliance with the policies;

 - regularly test the measures that are detailed within the policies to provide assurances that they continue to be effective;